harshitadd/StyleTransfer_CrossoverGenerator/README.md

 What we are doing ?

 # OPTION 1
-Core feature - Use of GPT-2 to create plots based on different features of the seed video.
+Core feature - Use of GPT-2 to create plots based on different features of the seed text.

 Give us a concatenated string of any 2 subplots (no matter how unrelated they are) and on the basis of the following parameters

 1. top_k : Regulates the repetition (Until 'n' words, the context of the sentence will be the same, after which it will repeat)
 2. Temperature : regulates randomness - greater the temp, greater the randomness
 3. length